-The next finished project is one made just because I thought it was cute and wanted to see how it would turn out.
-It is called “Cuddle Me Dragon” by Amigurumi Today.
+The next finished project is one called “Cuddle Me Dragon” by Amigurumi Today.
 By the way, if you love the patterns produced by Amigurumi Today you might be interested to know that you can download, for free, the Amigurumi Today app on Google Play and have ALL of their patterns ALWAYS at your fingertips!

 My dragon turned out a little bit wonky, but only because I didn’t sew the head and horns on straight.
 If I make another one, I’ll surely take the extra time to do it right!
 I used medium weight yarns instead of what the pattern called for, so my dragon is much larger (about 10 inches tall).
 I used Red Heart Super Saver in the colors “Pumpkin” and “Cherry Red”.
 However, I didn’t bother with embroidering a nose onto it.